 The license is valid for 65 days from the date that it is issued.

-- Public Act 17-54 will require that for minors 16 and 17 years old, the Probate Court judge of the jurisdiction in which the minor resides must approve the issuance of a marriage license to a minor.
+Public Act 17-54 will require that for minors 16 and 17 years old, the Probate Court Judge of the jurisdiction in which the minor resides must approve the issuance of a marriage license.
 For minors under 16 years of age, no marriage license may be issued.